High school softball: Wiese throws five-inning no hitter as Gering sweeps Hershey

 The Bulldogs won the opener 8-0 as Sarah Wiese threw a no-hitter and then earned the sweep with a 12-0 victory in the home opener.

-Gering, which has won six-straight games since opening with a loss against Gothenburg last Thursday, is scheduled to compete against Scottsbluff on Thursday.
+Gering, which has won six-straight games since opening with a loss against Gothenburg last Thursday, is scheduled travel to Scottsbluff on Thursday.

 Wiese struck out five and walked one in five innings in the opening game.
 Gabby Moreno and Jacelyn Brown both scored three runs and the Bulldogs finished with seven hits.